-This is a special Gradient node for Volumes like smoke and fire.
-You can control a Volume geometry's color with more precision.
-A Volume gradient connects to a Volume Medium, which ports the Blender® OpenVDB volume as an OctaneRender® Node.
-Without the Volume medium, the Volume will not show in the render.
-OctaneRender® then applies the Volume medium to the smoke’s domain geometry.
+The Volume Gradient node is a special gradient node for volumes like smoke and fire which provides more control over a volume's color.
+The Volume Gradient node connects to a Volume Medium, which ports the Blender® OpenVDB volume as an OctaneRender® Node.
+Without the Volume Medium, the volume will not show in the render.
+OctaneRender® then applies the Volume Medium to the smoke’s domain geometry.

 Figure 1: Volume gradient connected to a Volume medium